-A quick review of the photographer's work might turn up some general concerns like how their portfolio looks.
-Inexperienced photographers often have a limited portfolio, and on first glance, you will be able to see how comfortable their subjects look.
-This is an excellent first indicator.
-If this is a quality and experienced headshot photographer.
+A quick review of the photographer's work might raise general concerns like how their portfolio looks.
+Inexperienced photographers often have a limited portfolio, and at first glance, you will be able to see how comfortable their subjects look.
+This is an excellent first indicator if this is a quality and experienced headshot photographer.

 How many samples do they have?

-The number of images a photographer has available is a good indicator if they are active professionals.
-A photographer with a limited number of samples may indicate they are new, inexperienced, or their images do not turn out well enough to display.
+The number of images a photographer has available is a good indicator if they are an active professional.
+Conversely, a photographer with a limited number of samples may indicate they are new, inexperienced, or their images do not turn out well enough to display.

 In addition to the number, is the style consistent?
-Some photographers if they are new, or inexperienced may be unable to produce consistent images with respect to lighting, colour, how their backgrounds look, or at worst, the photographer may have used stock images to populate their website.
+If they are new or inexperienced, some photographers may be unable to produce consistent images with respect to lighting, colour, and how their backgrounds look.
+At worst, the photographer may have used stock images to populate their website.
 This is a big red flag for obvious reasons.

 Do their portraits match what is currently in style?

-Sometimes, older photographers get stuck in a rut and are unable to adapt to current aesthetic trends.
+Sometimes, older photographers get stuck in a rut and cannot adapt to current aesthetic trends.
 At the moment, moody lighting, soft focus, and muslin backdrops are a thing of the past.
-Having a portrait that is out of style or out of date will do more harm than good (see What Does Your LinkedIn Profile Photo Say About You?).
+Having a portrait out of style or out of date will do more harm than good (see What Does Your LinkedIn Profile Photo Say About You?).

 Are their images consistent in quality?

 Quality is a significant factor that should help you decide which photographer is best for you.
-Do the images they display look crisp, clean and polished, or are they pixilated, dark, blurry, or does the subject look messy.
+For example, do the images they display look crisp, clean and polished, or are they pixilated, dark, blurry, or does the subject look messy.

 Evaluating quality allows you to determine value.
 A high-quality photographer will give you results that will help you look your best.
-Not only does quality reflect in their technical ability, or how they pose their subjects, but also post-production and how your images are processed.
+Quality reflects in their technical ability or how they pose their subjects and in post-production and how your images are processed.